IFU for Medical Devices

 A C-type standard provides specifications for a given category of device.
 This is a so-called vertical standard.

-There are C-type harmonised standards for all kinds of categories of medical device, such as X-ray equipment, surgical luminaires and radiotherapy simulators, just to name a few.
-For an overview of available harmonised standard, see here.
+There are C-type harmonised standards for all kinds of categories of medical devices, such as X-ray equipment, surgical luminaires and radiotherapy simulators, just to name a few.
+For an overview of available harmonised standards, see here and this PDF.